charlesschaefer/faire-todo-app/README.md

 Faire is an offline OpenSource multiplatform todo app, created with Tauri and Angular.
 It stores the data using the IndexedDb of your platform's embeded web browser.

-Fair is the infinitive verb in french equivalent to "to do".
+Faire is the infinitive verb in french equivalent to "to do".

 # Features